romgar/presentations/factory_boy/factory_boy.md

 -> better to create utils functions
 -> nice to initialise some states easily

+Use it for non-test purposes: be really careful on random generated fields (!).

 Only set mandatory fields:

 If field not defined on factory instantiation, neither in factory definition, then it will take model default value.
 Always better to set data if default is not wanted than unset in tests.

+---

+Other fancy stuff:

+- Bulk creation
+- Attributes defined from other attributes / other factories